jcs090218/JCSUnity/README.md

 generate enormous variety of different behaviour. <br/><br/>

 ## How to use it? ##
-JCSUnity is just like other Unity plugins; you could either download the latest from the release tab above this GitHub page or the link
+JCSUnity is like other Unity plugins.
+You can download the latest release from the above tab, or from the link
 <a href="https://github.com/jcs090218/JCSUnity_Framework/releases/download/1.6.1/JCSUnity_Release_v1.6.1.unitypackage" target="_blank">
-here</a>.
-Create a new project from Unity and import all the assets into the project what you just created.
-Then you can start using the power from this framework. <br/>
+here.</a> Simply create a new project in Unity then import all of the assets into that project.
+Then you can start all of the tools in the JCSUnity framework. <br/>

 ## Notice ##
 Importance notice that all the media assets do not fall under this